-Hence the slow response can be calculated as $\Delta P{\text{slow}} = \Delta P{\text{total}} - \Delta P{\text{fast}}$ .
+To diagnose the fast precipitation response due to rapid adjustments, $\Delta P{\text{fast}}$ , we used the response in the fSST simulations.
+In the coupled simulations, we have assumed that the response over the last 50 years is a linear combination of the fast response and a slow response due to surface temperature change.
+Hence, the slow response can be calculated as $\Delta P{\text{slow}} = \Delta P{\text{total}} - \Delta P{\text{fast}}$ .

-Results
+3. Results

-We first compare the near-surface temperature change and total (fast+slow) precipitation responses to the five climate perturbations, regionally and globally averaged, for all participating models.
-We then highlight similarities and differences across the multi-model ensemble and for each forcing agent; for RF, fast and slow precipitation responses, and contrasts in behavior between land and ocean.
+We first compare the near-surface temperature change and total (fast + slow) precipitation responses to the five climate perturbations, regionally and globally averaged, for all participating models.
+We then highlight similarities and differences across the multimodel ensemble and for each forcing agent for RF, fast and slow precipitation responses, and contrasts in behavior between land and ocean.

 Figure 1 shows the global mean temperature and precipitation responses to the climate perturbations.
-For CO2x2, the temperature response varies between about 2-4 K, consistent with the range in modeled climate sensitivities found in CMIP5 [T. Andrews et al., 2012].
-We note, however, that most models have not achieved equilibrium 100 years after the perturbation, and hence the full temperature response is likely higher.
-The precipitation response to CO2x2 ranges from 1-6 %, correlated with the temperature response.
-The bottom left panel of Figure 1 illustrates this, showing the hydrological sensitivity (HS) for CO2x2 across the models.
-The HS, defined as $\Delta P{total}/\Delta T$ (in recent publications termed the apparent hydrological sensitivity parameter [Fläschner et al., 2016], a terminology which we adopt here) shows much less spread, with a multi-model mean HS of 1.4 ± 0.3 %/K for CO2x2.
+For CO2x2, the temperature response varies between about 2-4 K, consistent with the range in modeled climate sensitivities found in CMIP5 [Andrews et al., 2012].
+We note, however, that most models have not achieved equilibrium 100 years after the perturbation, and hence, the full temperature response is likely higher.
+The precipitation response to CO2x2 ranges from 1 to 6%, correlated with the temperature response.
+Figure 1 (bottom left) illustrates this, showing the hydrological sensitivity (HS) for CO2x2 across the models.
+The HS, defined as $\Delta P{total}/\Delta T$ (in recent publications termed the apparent hydrological sensitivity parameter

+Figure 2.
+Regression of (left) fast precipitation change versus atmospheric absorption and (right) slow precipitation change versus surface temperature change.
+The shown regression lines and Pearson coefficients of correlation (R) are for the combined data from all models and climate perturbations.

+[Fläschner et al., 2016], a terminology which we adopt here) shows much less spread, with a multimodel mean HS of $1.4 \pm 0.3\%/K$ for CO2x2.
 The error indicates one standard deviation across the present model sample.
-One model (GISS-E2) stands out as having a markedly lower response than the others, in temperature, precipitation and HS.
-This is consistent with this model having amongst the lowest equilibrium climate sensitivities of the CMIP5 models [Forster et al., 2013], and being flagged as an outlier in another recent multi-model study investigating CO2 forcing in CMIP5 [DeAngelis et al., 2015].
-For CH4x3 and Sol+2% the pattern between models is qualitatively similar to CO2x2, although the apparent HS is higher; $1.7 \pm 0.4$ %/K for CH4x3 and $2.4 \pm 0.2$ %/K for Sol+2%.
-This is in line with earlier modelling studies [Allen and Ingram, 2002].
+One model (GISS-E2) stands out as having a markedly lower response than the others, in temperature, precipitation, and HS.
+This is consistent with this model having among the lowest equilibrium climate sensitivities of the CMIP5 models [Forster et al., 2013] and being flagged as an outlier in another recent multimodel study investigating CO2 forcing in CMIP5 [DeAngelis et al., 2015].

+For CH4x3 and Sol + 2% the pattern between models is qualitatively similar to CO2x2, although the apparent HS is higher: $1.7 \pm 0.4\%$ /K for CH4x3 and $2.4 \pm 0.2\%$ /K for Sol + 2%.
+This is in line with earlier modeling studies [Allen and Ingram, 2002].

-Black carbon shows an opposite precipitation response to the other forcing agents, i.e. it has a negative apparent HS, due to its strong atmospheric absorption of shortwave radiation.
+Black carbon shows an opposite precipitation response to the other forcing agents; i.e., it has a negative apparent HS, due to its strong atmospheric absorption of shortwave radiation.
 All models give a positive temperature response in the BCx10 case, but with a relatively large spread.
 The precipitation response is consistently negative, except in one model (HadGEM3-GA4) where it is consistent with zero.
 The apparent HS for BCx10 shows sizeable spread.